Glasgow offers a large, well qualified skilled labour pool, a

 Glasgow is very much a centre of higher learning in Scotland.

-Glasgow School of Art are hubs of creativity.
+are hubs of creativity.

 Top Business Schools